VincentJonesVR/SDWDTutorial/README.md

 <b>1.
 Fix incorrect faces and eyes (uses GFPGAN)</b>

-   (This tries to correct the issues often seen with faces in AI generated images, but as it is based around real faces, it does not help when using Waifu-Diffusion)
+   (This tries to correct the issues often seen with faces in AI generated images, but, as it is based around real faces, it does not help when using Waifu-Diffusion)

 <b>2.
 Upscale the image to 4x resolution using RealESRGAN_x4plus</b>